This Moroccan Lamb Risotto is inspired by one of my favorite dishes made by my grandma.

 So, I’ve been working on making a gluten free version for a few months now.
-I decided risotto would be the best substitute for the small grain shaped pasta.
+I decided my favorite use of risotto in my knockoff Instant Pot would be the best substitute for the small grain shaped pasta.

 If you aren’t gluten free, I highly recommend using orzo instead of risotto rice; you could simply cook the orzo in the same amount of liquid you would cook the risotto in but for the recommended time on the pasta box!